Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[User-Guide]-Provider-Configuration.md

 - When setting `deploy_management_resources = true`, you must also ensure you map the `azurerm.management` provider to authenticate against the same Subscription as specified in `subscription_id_management`.

 Although this may bring additional complexity to the module, this also enables the module to deploy resources across multiple Subscriptions.
-This is an important part of the [Cloud Adoption Framework enterprise-scale landing zone architecture][ESLZ-Architecture].
+This is an important part of the [Azure landing zones architecture][ESLZ-Architecture].

 Details of how to [configure authentication settings][authenticating_to_azure] can be found in the AzureRM Provider documentation.